8bitbuddhist/nix-configuration/README.md

 - Flakes are the entrypoint, via `flake.nix`.
 This is where Flake inputs and Flake-specific options get defined.
 - Home-manager configs live in the `users/` folders.
 - Modules are stored in `modules`.
 All of these files are automatically imported (except home-manager modules); you simply enable the ones you want to use, and disable the ones you don't.
-For example, to install Flatpak, set `host.ui.flatpak.enable = true;`.
+For example, to install Flatpak, set `aux.system.ui.flatpak.enable = true;`.
     - After adding a new module, make sure to `git add` it.

 ### Features